-Known locally and all over the country for his role in car racing events as the “arm drop guy,” Kent Rose, a Prestonsburg, Kentucky, native, passed away from lung cancer in 2016.
+Known locally and all over the country for his role in car racing events as the “arm drop guy,” Kent Rose, of Prestonsburg, Kentucky, passed away from lung cancer in 2016.

-Throughout his life, and his role in racing events, Kent always involved kids and made sure there were no barriers for them to be involved in community events.
+Throughout his life, and his role in racing events, Kent always involved kids and made sure there were no barriers for them to participate in community events.
 From free entry at events to free giveaways, he was always known for giving.

 “He never wanted anyone to feel left out.
 He knew what that was like growing up,” Gina Rose said.